Quaz711/README-Generator/README.md

   You need to install npm i inquirer@8.2.4

   ## Usage:
-  While in debugger you will need to run the comman node develop/index.js and then follow the prompts and answer the questions
+  While in debugger you will need to run the command node develop/index.js and then follow the prompts and answer the questions

   ## License:
   MIT License